the-1826/elephant-fxt/README.md

 ## Features:

 * Fast converting speed
-* File is saved in Windows-1251 encoding to evade any issues with THE classic 3D GTAs fonts support
+* File is saved in Windows-1251 encoding to evade any issues with the classic 3D GTAs fonts support

 ## Supported encodings: